redcatphp/strategy/README.md

 - lazy load cascade rules resolution (make rules cascade at instanciation)
 - associative array fitting the constructor name variables
-- lazy load instance with DiExpand object instead of *instance* array
+- lazy load instance with Expander object instead of *instance* array
 - full registry implementation
 - dynamic rules construct and call variables
 - cascade config for arbitrary data and rules which can use them
 - freeze config optimisation

  Many chapters of the following documentation correspond to [Dice documentation](https://r.je/dice.html) with some modifications, reformulations, additions and new features explanations.
-The main differences from Dice and new features explanations will be foreword by Wire specificity label.
+The main differences from Dice and new features explanations will be foreword by Ding specificity label.

 2. Paradigm
 -----------